alextreseder/EDMcentrifuge/README.md

 ## Concept
 The current scope of the project:
-* An consumables free integrated water management system for EDM
+* A consumables free water management system for EDM
-* Use as many off the shelf components as possible
-* Use laser cut parts where needed
+* Relys heavily on laser cut parts
-* All stainless parts contacting water (or plastic) (excluding the bowl)
+* All materials in contact with water are inert
 * Use a half barrel beer keg as the sump and centrifuge enclosure
 * Use electrodeionzation for long service life
 * Use a peltier chiller for temperture stabilization